The “Out of the Feet of Babes” Bit

 Those childhood goals may not have been lofty, but they were SMART in their way – ones to which I fully committed, did my best to achieve, and that sometimes even taught me things I remember to this day.
 (Just ask me about Chief Joseph and Montana’s Big Hole National Battlefield – because that day, I got to the display first!)

 That wind sprint-y sound has me thinking too about where in my older lady life I might apply that kind of exuberance and dedication.
 I mean, there are big ticket items ahead, like some of my resolutions will be in order to save for another trip abroad – that’s plenty exciting!
-But maybe I can find excitement in the everyday too, like this cookie clearly does.
+But maybe I can find excitement in the everyday too, like “Elsa” clearly does.
 A few days ago, I was looking out the window at that rare LA storm and decided to have my morning coffee outside on the porch.
 Yeah, it was cold.
 And wet.
 But it was also an exhilarating thing to be out in!

 So as I work to narrow my goals for the new year into SMART ones, some will be achievable and some I’m sure will fall into the “try and try again” category.
-Either way, I want to remember my chosen theme of pursuing them with the same energy as my smart little neighbor’s – to be so excited for what the day brings that I have to run out there to meet it:
+Either way, I want to remember my chosen theme of pursuing them with the same energy as my smart little neighbor has – to be so excited for what the day brings that I have to run out there to meet it:

 Doop doop doop doop doop doop doop!